-Potential Health Risk:
+Potential Health Risks:

-According to the Oregon Health Authority (2014), the main climate impacts to health are likely to be: heat, allergens, storms, and floods.
+According to the Oregon Health Authority (2014), the main climate impacts to health are likely to be: heat, allergens, and storms and floods.
 The top health concerns will be: poor air quality, respiratory illness, heat-related illness, harmful algal blooms, recreational hazards, increased allergens, displacement, landslides, economic instability, and mental health impacts.
-Communities that will be especially vulnerable will be: low-income households and neighborhoods, communities of color, older adults, people living on steep slopes, people working in agriculture, first responders, Native Americans, young children, and pregnant women.
+Communities that will be especially vulnerable will be: low-income households and neighborhoods, communities of color, older adults, people living on steep slopes, people working in agriculture, first responders, and children and pregnant women.